su2code/su2code.github.io/_docs_v7/Physical-Definition.md

   - `MEDIDA` - Designed for `SA` turbulence model.
 Has problems when dealing with separation induced transition.
   - `MEDIDA_BAEDER` - Designed for `SA` turbulence model.
 Has problems when dealing with separation induced transition.
   - `MENTER_LANGTRY` - This is the default correlation when the LM model is coupled with the `SST` turbulence model.

-  Modifications from each of these three groups can be combined, for example `LM_OPTIONS= LM2015, MENTER_LANGTRY`.
-Although, at most one correlation should be chosen.